Master Embroidery: Essential Tutorials for Beginners to Advanced

 9.2 Q: What’s the best fabric for beginners?

-A: Cotton is the top choice for beginners—it’s stable, easy to handle, and forgiving.
-Muslin and linen are also good options.
-Avoid stretchy or very thin fabrics until you’re more experienced, as they can distort easily and make stitching more difficult.
+A: Cotton is ideal—stable and forgiving.
+Muslin and linen also work.
+Avoid stretchy or very thin materials until you’re more experienced.

 9.3 Q: In what order should I stitch my design?